Nick Madrigal Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.

-- The Giants give up the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- The Giants give up the seventh-fewest home runs in baseball (151 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.